z80/ignition/README.md

 1. One can build rockets of parts and fly to space.
 2. Normally trajectories in space are represented as idealized Kepler orbits.
 When Kepler equations degenerate, Kunge-Kutta 4-th order numerical solver is used
-3. Physical interaction is computed sumultaneously in all places where rocker parts or players are.
+3. Physical interaction is computed simultaneously in all places where rocker parts or players are.
 No parts disappear if too far from the current vehicle controlled.

 ## A few boring insight details